Updated 2026-05-14 · Next update 2026-05-21

 📅

 Provisions covering AI systems embedded in regulated products subject to other EU directives (medical devices, machinery, etc.) become applicable.
-Full Act in force for all remaining categories.
+Final full enforcement date for all remaining categories.

 Source: EU AI Act Official Text ↗